Infinite Recovery Articles

 “I’ve been spending time in my own head, and it’s a dangerous neighborhood.”

-~ Just about every addict at one time or another
+-Just about every person with addiction at one time or another

 by Keith Keller, April 23, 2020

 As hard as recovery can be, active addiction is harder.
 It’s a stressful and emotionally difficult life.
 For many, addiction is like that part of the iceberg that is unseen below the surface.
-Anxious feelings including shame are driven by stigma, resulting in a kind of separate, underground side to the addict’s life.
-As if it wasn’t hard enough to suffer the psychological and physical health effects, addiction inflicts a whole separate layer of social issues on the sufferer creating another obstacle to recovery.
+Anxious feelings including shame are driven by stigma, resulting in a kind of separate, underground side to the person with addiction’s life.
+As if it wasn’t hard enough to suffer the psychological and physical health effects, addiction inflicts a whole separate layer of social issues on the individual creating another obstacle to recovery.

-The addict lives with a constant undercurrent of conflict, existing in a state of opposition at all levels, both subtle and not subtle.
-If everyone in an addict’s life knew how they really lived, there would be condemnation in relationships, family and livelihood, as well as the social/authority structure.
-The resulting feeling eats away at self-esteem until the victim feels like a hollow shell of a person, a façade.
+The person with addiction has a constant undercurrent of conflict, existing in a state of opposition at all levels, both subtle and not subtle.
+If everyone in the person’s life knew how they really lived, there would be condemnation in relationships, family and livelihood, as well as the social/authority structure.
+The resulting feeling eats away at self-esteem until they feel like a hollow shell of a person, a façade.
 My personal experience was a perpetual feeling that everything was about to come crashing down.

 Recovery is a process that begins long before someone actually decides to become sober.
 Many complicated factors will be involved in anyone’s thought process and decision to make the life altering change from addiction to recovery.
 The timeframe when people wrestle with these issues is defined by intense vulnerability.
 As they timidly dip a toe into the recovery pool, they will be sensitive to any negativity, real or perceived.